-Monday, February 21, 2022
+Monday, February 20, 2023

+The Climate Summit is a youth-led event, hosted by our teen-advisory board.
+This dedicated group of teens meets after school throughout the fall and plays a key role in shaping every aspect of this event.
+Teenagers come in small groups or clubs along with an adult mentor.
+Some of these groups are established environmental clubs, and others are just starting.
 In break-out sessions, teams will be given the tools and information to inspire them in their efforts to lower carbon emissions in their local communities.
 Teams will then apply what they learned and create their own Climate Action Plan.

 Students who participated in other Summits have returned to their schools and communities implementing change – creating school gardens to provide food for their cafeterias, expanding recycling and composting programs, replacing power strips with energy-smart strips, examining energy-saving opportunities by conducting carbon audits for their schools, and presenting to school boards about their activities and financial savings, and countless community outreach events.

 For questions or more information

 Please contact email@example.com

 Thank you to our sponsors: